jrihon/thesis/chapters/00_chapter/00_section_02.typ

 #grid(content-fivering, figure-fivering, columns: (1fr, 1.5fr), gutter: 1em) #v(-0.5em)
 //chemistry favours the #super("2")T#sub("3") conformation, while RNA adopts #super("3'")T#sub("2'") under normal conditions.
-This proclivity for a specific conformer of the sugar ring ultimately defines the form of NA helices.
+This proclivity for a specific conformer of the sugar ring ultimately defines the shape of NA helices.
 These structures are recognised by processing enzymes, whose interactions are driven by the fact that these enzymes only accept specific shapes of duplexes.
 The 2_'_-OH in RNA supplements the interactions with the enzyme further.
 If the biopolymers do not fit the required shape, they cannot be processed.
 //This has implications in i.e. ASO research, where this can be exploited to halt physiological processes.